 How to Stay Present in Relationships

-Choosing the right words.
-Get in touch with root emotions.
-Know when to separate your beliefs from your emotions.
+Emotional intelligence and an emotional vocabulary are tools that you can use to connect with others.
+For example, you may be expressing anger, but perhaps the root of that anger is actually sadness or embarrassment.
+By learning to get in touch with the root emotions, you can choose the correct words to best communicate your feelings.
 Knowing the right words is drilled into students in grade school when building their vocabulary and improving their writing style.
 Young adults realize that there won’t always be the right words for any situation and often overanalyze the right thing to say, which can take away from its authenticity.
-The most authentic words are the most direct.
+The most authentic words are often the most direct.

 Getting Help at Journey Home East